sisoje/viewmodelify-swift/README.md

 In this way we make it composable (and testable).
 Now shove this model into any view, here is a nice View:
 ```
 struct NiceView: View {
-  @AgeModel var vm
+  @AgeModel var model
   var body: some View {
-    Button { Button("My \(vm.age + 1). bithday party") { vm.makeBirthdayParty() } }
+    Button { Button("My \(model.age + 1). bithday party") { model.makeBirthdayParty() } }
   }
 }
 ```
 ### Clean state
 State needs to be as clean as possible, cleaner than Uncle Bobs definition of clean.
-We can inject some logic as dependency and make state cleaner.
+We can inject some logic as dependency and make state even cleaner.
 ```
 @propertyWrapper struct AgeModel: DynamicProperty {
     @Environment(\.agingFunction) var agingFunction